hertzmann/hertzmann.github.io/_posts/2024-10-07-picture-perception.md

 3. This repeats every time you move your eyes.
 After enough fixations, you have a general sense of the contents of the picture: what objects are in it, what are their colors, and how are they arranged.

 These same basic things happen when we look around in the real world.
 [We don't store detailed 3D models in our heads of the real world, we store abstracted representations that aren't even consistent](/2024/05/09/illusion-of-awareness.html).

-This answers a riddles of why pictures work:
+The fragmentary nature of real-world vision answers a riddles of why pictures work:

 |**Q:** Why can flat pictures convey such effective illusions of 3D?
 **A:** Real-world 3D vision is less than it seems.|